statistiekcbs/cbsodata4/README.md

 The goal of cbsodata4 is allowing access to the Open Data API v4 of Statistics Netherlands, which is in beta testing.

-It will be the successor of R package [cbsodataR](https://CRAN.R-project.org/package=cbsodataR).
+It is the successor of R package [cbsodataR](https://CRAN.R-project.org/package=cbsodataR).

   - It uses the new / more efficient OData4 API